itobuztech/chat/README.md

 - `GET /api/messages/pending/:recipientId?after=<messageId>`
   Retrieve undelivered messages for a peer; results are marked as delivered automatically.
 Optionally pass `after` to only receive items newer than a specific message.

+Messages are persisted in MongoDB so offline peers can retrieve them when they come back.
+A WebSocket push delivers new messages instantly when recipients are connected.

 Environment variables:
 - `MONGO_URI` (default `mongodb://localhost:27017`) – connection string.